MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 - Debugging an application using attach to process (**Debug > Attach to Process**) instead of running the application by choosing **Start** from the **Debug** menu.
 If you wish to use Edit and Continue when attaching to a process, the **COMPLUS_ForceENC** environment variable must be set prior to launching the process (`set COMPLUS_ForceENC=1`).

-- Debugging with non-deterministic (for example, time based) assembly versions.
+- Debugging with nondeterministic (for example, time based) assembly versions.
 If you wish to use Edit and Continue, consider setting the version only in Release (or CI) builds and keep the version in Debug builds constant.

 - Debugging optimized code.